Analysis by: Carlos Costa Silva

 The problem?
 Not every casino accepts Monero.
 It is considered “High Risk” by compliance teams because it is impossible to track.
 You will rarely find XMR options on MGA-licensed sites.

-My Strategy for 2026: I use a hybrid approach.
-1. For Speed: I use USDT (TRC-20) for quick, small sessions where I don’t care about privacy.
 2. For Big Wins: If I am cashing out a life-changing amount, I swap to Monero before withdrawing (if the casino allows) or withdraw to a non-custodial wallet and immediately swap to XMR.

 Carlos’s Verdict